imagej/imagej.github.io/pages/Adding_new_ops.md

 description: test description
 ---

-This tutorial is designed to guide developers through the options, processes and motivations for adding Ops outside the core  project.
+{% include DevelopMenu content="tutorials" %}%Replace% TOC %Replace% This tutorial is designed to guide developers through the options, processes and motivations for adding Ops outside the core {% include GitHub content="org=imagej|repo=imagej-ops|label=imagej-ops" %} project.
 Because this tutorial caters to external developers, in this tutorial we show how a [BAR](BAR "wikilink") function could be converted to an Op.